adon-cloudcannon/landing-page-test/src/collections/ssg-pages/nuxt-js.md

               Develop faster, edit easier, and publish confidently with CloudCannon as your Nuxt.js CMS.
-Your whole team can collaborate to create incredibly fast static sites on an intuitive visual editor with the best CMS for Nuxt.
+Your whole team can collaborate to create incredibly fast static sites on an intuitive visual editor with the best CMS for Nuxt.js.
           styles:
             desktop:
               text_alignment: